vineethm1627/Forcous/README.md

 This competition aims to forecast daily unit sales for the next 28 days ie. till 22nd May 2016.

 ## Dataset

+Files :
+- calendar.csv - contains information about the dates on which the products are sold along with special events and its type.
+Also includes SNAP events.
+- sales_train_validation.csv - contains the historical daily unit sales data per product and store [d_1 to d_1913]
+- sell_prices.csv - contains information about the price of the products sold per store and date.
+- sales_train_evaluation.csv - includes the sales of range [d_1 to d_1941] ie. 28 days ahead of 1913.
+- sample_submission.csv - Submission for the 28 days ahead forecast.

 The dataset is made available by Walmart, one of the biggest retail corporation in the world. <br>
 This dataset includes the unit sales of various products sold in the USA, organized in the form of grouped time series. <br>